COMMONLY ASKED QUESTIONS ABOUT SEIZURES

 Does my pet need to see a specialist?

 If your pet has been determined to have other neurologic or behavioral signs in addition to the seizures, he should probably see a specialist.
 Most cats with seizures have an underlying disease that should be diagnosed.
 The average epileptic dog is young, has short seizures, and is completely normal in between them.
 These dogs rarely need to see a specialist, unless you are especially concerned.
 If the seizures are difficult to control, a specialist can often help to adjust medication.
-This is most often the case in large breed dogs.
 If you are feeling frustrated with your pet’s seizure control, or are not sure if there is an underlying problem, a specialist may be able to help.
 It is extremely rare that epileptic seizures cannot be controlled enough to allow good quality of life for you and your pet.